CZ-NIC/mininterface/docs/Interfaces.md

 !!!
 Caveat
-    Should you plan to use the WebInterface, we recommend invoking it be the first thing your program do.
-All the statements before invoking it run multiple times!
+    Should you plan to use the WebInterface, we recommend making its invocation the first thing your program does.
+All the statements before it run multiple times!

     ```python
     hello = "world"  # This line would run for every browser client!